 - Being able to help a friend through a crisis, and knowing how much it means to them to have your support.

 There are a lot of experiences that people seem wired to inherently enjoy, and they aren't comparable to each other.
 For example, the pleasure you get from playing a fun, yet challenging, video game isn't the same as the satisfaction of getting a massage.
-Or someone would never say, "Well I'm missing the joy of being exposed to stimulating new ideas, but I'll just eat a lot of tasty meals as a replacement."
+Or someone would never say, "Well I'm missing the joy of being exposed to stimulating new ideas, but I'll just eat a bunch of snacks as a replacement."
 Socializing is the same.